 Obviously, you won't always draw this in the perfect curve.
 Regardless, powerful plays should be easy to come by, despite the fact that your deck has no duplicates.
 In fact, the unpredictability of a deck like this may just throw your opponent off-guard, as they have no way of knowing what cards to expect in your hand at a given point.

 Early Game: You’re a Hunter, so play out early minions as much as possible.
 Given the natural lack of consistency this deck has, each game will begin very differently.
 With this in mind, play what you can and don’t get behind on the board.
-You have early-game minions to contest the board, and your spells like Fresh Scent can be excellent tools to react to enemy moves.
+You have early-game minions to contest the board, and your Secrets like Freezing Trap and Pack Tactics can be excellent tools to keep early board control.

 Every game will play out differently, so it’s important to adapt to early game plays your opponent makes, and ensure they don’t run away with the win.

 Value is everything at this point in the game, and you don’t want to be trading big minions away for less than they’re worth.
-Keep pressuring your opponent, using cards like Swarm of Locusts and Unleash the Hounds to damage their minions whilst keeping pressure up.
+Keep pressuring your opponent, using cards like Unleash the Hounds to damage their minions whilst keeping pressure up.

 Late Game: By now you should be closing in on the kill.
 You’re on the hunt, and the enemy is limping.
 Now is a great time to slam Dinotamer Brann on the board, ruining your enemy’s hopes of coming back into the game.
 You want to be finishing them off ASAP - if you haven’t drawn Dinotamer Brann, remember you can play Lorekeeper Pokelt to guarantee you draw the big guy next turn.